North Carolina vs. Pittsburgh Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 North Carolina vs. Pittsburgh Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 2

-Tuesday's game between the Pittsburgh Panthers (9-4, 0-2 ACC) and No. 8 North Carolina Tar Heels (9-3, 1-0 ACC) matching up at Petersen Events Center has a projected final score of 77-76 (according to our computer prediction) in favor of Pittsburgh, so it should be a tight matchup.
-The game will tip off at 7:00 PM ET on January 2.
+Tuesday's game between the Pittsburgh Panthers (9-4, 0-2 ACC) and the No. 8 North Carolina Tar Heels (9-3, 1-0 ACC) at Petersen Events Center has a good chance to be a competitive matchup, as our computer prediction projects a final score of 77-76, with Pittsburgh taking home the win.
+Tipoff is at 7:00 PM ET on January 2.

-Based on our computer prediction, Pittsburgh is a good bet to cover the spread, which is listed at 3.5.
-The two teams are projected to come in below the 157.5 over/under.
+Based on our computer prediction, Pittsburgh is projected to cover the point spread (4.5) against North Carolina.
+The two teams are expected to go under the 158.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!